Limits of Mappings: Limits of Mappings

 Let $(\mathbf G_n)_{n\in\bbbn}$ be an ${\rm FO}_1^{\rm local}$ residual sequence of directed graphs such that the maximum outdegree is at most $1$.
 By Theorem~\ref{thm:cmuc}, the limit is represented by a probability measure $\mu$ on the Stone dual of ${\rm FO}_1^{\rm local}$.
-Note that each point $T$ in the support of $\mu$ contains all the complete type of the connected component of the free variable.
-By standard identification, we transform $\mu$ into a probability measure on complete theories of rooted connected directed graphs with maximum outdegree $1$.
+Note that each point $\mathbf t$ in the support of $\mu$ is a maximal consistent set of local formulas with a single free variable (see comments after Theorem~\ref{thm:cmuc}).
+We transform each such point $\mathbf t$ into the complete theory of a rooted connected directed graphs $(\vec{G},\rho)$ with maximum outdegree $1$ (that is into the set of all sentences satisfied by $(\vec G,\rho)$) as follows: a formula $\phi(x_1)\in\mathbf t$ and transform it into the sentence $(\exists z)\ (R(z)\wedge\phi(z))$ (where $R$ is the unary relation marking the root).
+Because of the locality of the formulas in $\mathbf t$, the constructed sentences exactly describe the first-order properties of the connected component of the root.
+Hence we can reinterpret $\mu$ as a probability measure on complete theories of rooted connected directed graphs with maximum outdegree $1$.
 We partition the support of $\mu$ according to existence (and length) of a directed cycle and existence of a sink.
-If there is a fixed point, then the result follows from the study of limits of rooted forests.
+If there is a fixed point, then the result follows from the study of limits of rooted forests (Lemma~\ref{lem:tree1}).
 For directed cycles of length $k$ this follows also after easy interpretation.
-It remains the case where every vertex has outdegree $1$ and where the connected component contains no directed cycle, which is an easy extension of the results in \cite{NPOM2arxiv}.
+It remains the case where every vertex has outdegree $1$ and where the connected component contains no directed cycle, which is an easy extension of Lemma~\ref{lem:tree1}.
+The construction of ${\rm FO}$-limits of rooted forests in the proof of Lemma~\ref{lem:tree1} \cite[Section 8]{modeling} only uses the assumption that the limit is acyclic and has a ``parent'' mapping (that is a function mapping a vertex to its neighbour closer to the root).
+Thus, it follows that we can apply it directly to residual limits of asymptotically acyclic mappings.
+For the connected components of the limit with a circuit of length $k$, the limit is obtained by using a simple interpretation scheme.

+Note that the probability measure associated to the constructed modeling FO-limit is atomless (because the limit probability of satisfaction of the formula $x_1=x_2$ is $0$), it satisfies the finitary mass transport principle (because the directed graph modeling we constructed satisfies the analog strong finitary mass transport principle, and its complete theory has the finite model property (as every sentence satisfied by the limit is satisfied by all mappings in the sequence from a sufficient large index, by the definition of FO-convergence).